 - Light cardio: doing some active, non-strenuous movements after a workout can help to get blood flow around the body whilst also reducing the strain upon your mind.
 Reducing cortisol (the stress hormone) is key for effective recovery, so doing something calming both physically and mentally after a workout is heavily recommended.

 - Stretching: Stretching will help to reduce muscle cramps and improve the range of motion after exercise.
-Active stretches are recommended prior to your session whilst static stretches suit post-exercise much better.
+Active stretches are recommended before your session whilst static stretches suit post-exercise much better.

 - Foam rolling: Foam rolling is essentially the DIY alternative to a sports massage, helping to reduce DOMS by kneading out any knots and tight areas you might have developed from your session.